xieyuheng/fidb-zero/docs/manual/en/04-access-token.md

 - Login is about issuing access token to a user.
-  Specially, password login is about issuing access token to a user who provided the right password.
+  Specially, password login is about issuing access token to a user who have provided the right password.

 - Register is about preparing a user for future logins.
   Specially, password register is about setting up the password for a user.